 The term “abomination” in the Old Testament usually applies to pagan cultic activities.
 This verse is preceded by the prohibition on offering your children to Molech.
 The verse following prohibits sex with animals.
 The rubric over the entire Holiness Code is, “You shall not do as they do in the land of Egypt, where you lived, and you shall not do as they do in the land of Canaan, to which I am bringing you.
 You shall not follow their statutes” (18:3).
 The reference to “statutes” suggests activities regulated in law, including sexual activities such as sacred prostitution.

-On the other hand, cult prostitution or sacred sex was rampant in the Ancient Near East for fertility purposes.
-Israelites also got jobs as cult prostitutes.
+Cult prostitution or sacred sex was rampant in the Ancient Near East for fertility purposes, even in the land of Israel itself.
+Male Israelites also got jobs as cult prostitutes in goddess temples.
 They were condemned for their connection with idolatry.
 Deuteronomy 23:17–18 forbids Israelites, men and women alike, from becoming sacred prostitutes, and states that their wages must not be used for paying their vows (tithes) to the Lord.
 The sentence in Deuteronomy 23:17 is traditionally translated as: “There shall be no whore of the daughters of Israel, nor a sodomite of the sons of Israel.”
 However, this translation is not accurate.
 The words rendered as “whore” and “sodomite” are the female and male versions of the Hebrew word for sacred prostitute (qedesha and qedosh).
 There were male and female prostitutes in Israel and Judah during the monarchy, and in Judah they were, from time to time, the object of royal decrees of expulsion (see I Kings 14:24; 15:12; 22:47; II Kings 23:7; Hos.
 4:14).

 Sacred prostitution, because of its association with idolatry, was the object of numerous attacks in the Bible, especially in the historical and prophetic books (see, e.g., II Kings 23:4–14; Jeremiah 2:20; Ezekiel 23:37ff.).
 Terms connected with harlotry are used figuratively to characterize unfaithfulness toward the Lord (Number 25:1–2; Judges 2:17; 8:27, 33; Jeremiah 3:6; Ezekiel 6:9; Hosea 4:12), usually by turning to other gods.